hr-it-solutions/DD_J_plg_system_disable_bootstrap/README.md

 -
 In the front end of Joomla! some extensions calling the function JHTML::_('behavior.tooltip'), which adds JavaScript code to html head.
-In some cases hasTooltip is associated and runns in browser console errors.
+To avaiod this manually by hard coding, in some cases hasTooltip is associated and runns in browser console errors.
-This Plugin unsets bootstrap js files and also removes bootstraps hasTooltip function from front end, to avoid console errror.
+Here DD Disable Bootstrap helps: This Plugin unsets bootstrap js files and also removes bootstraps hasTooltip function from front end, to avoid console errror.

 This Plugin use the following snippet to remove: